 Let’s step back and review the basics, first.
 What’s YAGNI?
 Old-time software dev slang from the dawn of the agile era (what we used to call “XP” or “extreme programming” when I was a young little newbie without a receding hairline) that meant: “you’re not going to need it.”

-The concept is simple, at its heart: clients are often, correctly, concerned not just about their current needs, but they want to anticipate their future needs, and build with those in mind.
-YAGNI argues that you show focus on your current needs first and foremost.
-Get Shit Done rather than worry about the future.
+The concept is simple at its heart: clients are often, correctly, concerned not just about their current needs, but they want to anticipate their future needs, and build with those in mind.
+YAGNI argues that you put focus on your current needs first and foremost.
+Get shit done rather than worry about the future.

 Of course, there are a ton of nuances to it as well.
 It’s often used as a simple catchphrase today, but it was originally just one piece of the XP puzzle that works well with the rest of XP.
 You can push back so long as you’re doing your unit tests, refactoring, and everything a good developer should be doing.